 Referring to Cappelletti Amaro Sfumato Rabarbaro, Remy Samuels of Cordial Craft Wine, Beer & Spirits in Washington, D.C., offers, “It’s like drinking my two favorite things—mezcal and amaro—at the same time.”
-First imported to the United States in 2016 by Haus Alpenz, Sfumato (the name is a derivation of fumo, meaning smoke in Italian) gets its earthy smokiness from rhubarb root, the key ingredient that defines a rabarbaro style amaro.
-But the jam-like sweetness from macerated alpine berries and mountainside herbs also offers a dotted line to the category of alpine amaros, like Braulio.
-“I cannot count the ways I love Sfumato,” says Damon Dhanens.
+First imported to the United States in 2016 by Haus Alpenz, Sfumato (the name is a derivation of fumo, Italian for “smoke”) gets its earthy smokiness from rhubarb root, the key ingredient that defines a rabarbaro-style amaro.
+But the jamlike sweetness from macerated alpine berries and mountainside herbs also offers a dotted line to the category of alpine amari, like Braulio.
+“I cannot count the ways I love Sfumato,” says Dhanens.
 “It’s smoky, sweet, bitter—my everything.”

-Created in 1875 by chemist Francesco Peloni in Bormio, in the Italian Alps, Braulio is one of the best examples of an amaro that reveals its terroir with every sip.
-It shares only four key ingredients, but its highly aromatic profile is awash with pine, spearmint and chamomile with warming spices and a floral bitterness.
-Or, as Max Sherman describes it: “my favorite after-dinner mint.”
+Created in 1875 by chemist Francesco Peloni in Bormio, in the Italian Alps, Braulio is one of the best examples of an amaro that shows its terroir with every sip.
+The brand reveals only four key ingredients, but its highly aromatic profile is awash with pine, spearmint and chamomile, as well as warming spices and a floral bitterness.
+Or, as Sherman describes it: “my favorite after-dinner mint.”

 Varnelli Amaro Sibilla

-The two amari produced by the Varnelli family in the Marche region of Italy—Amaro Sibilla and Amaro Dell’Erborista—will always have a home in my Top Five Favorite Amari list.
-First produced by Girolamo Varnelli in 1868, one of the signatures of both of his namesake amari is the local raw honey used as a sweetener.
-It’s pleasantly bitter with a profile of dried, candied fruit and forest floor flavors rounded with coffee and honeysuckle.
-“It’s a very broad-shouldered amaro, displaying beautiful intensity and deep, aromatic, botanical notes,” says Oskar Kostecki, spirits buyer for New York’s Chambers Street Wines.
-“It’s full-bodied and rich from start to finish.”
+The two amari made by the Varnelli family in the Marche region of Italy—Amaro Sibilla and Amaro Dell’Erborista—will always have a home in my Top Five Favorite Amari list.
+First produced by Girolamo Varnelli in 1868, a signature ingredient of both his namesake amari is the local raw honey used as a sweetener.
+Sibilla is pleasantly bitter with a profile of dried, candied fruit and forest floor flavors rounded with coffee and honeysuckle.

 Varnelli Amaro Dell’Erborista